 It is important to note that a failure to disclose material, correct, or complete information on a Proposal Form or Statement of Fact may result in an insurer rejecting a claim.
 Therefore, it is your responsibility to read and check that the information recorded on a Proposal Form or Statement of Fact is correct and if there are any errors you must notify us immediately.
 Otherwise, it will be taken that the information shown has been recorded correctly.

-BHP Insurances Ltd as part of our service to clients operates a clearly defined complaint policy.
+BHP Insurances as part of our service to clients operates a clearly defined complaint policy.
 Where we have not been able to resolve a complaint within 5 business days of receipt, we will acknowledge receipt of a complaint in writing within 5 business days.
-We will keep you informed of progress on a regular basis while a complaint is being investigated, and will advised you in writing of the outcome within 5 business days of the completion of the investigation.
-Any complaints regarding the service you have received from any member of the staff should be addressed to me, Mark Phelan, in the first instance, and if satisfaction is not reached thereafter regarding the matter, contact can be made with the Financial Services Ombudsman or Pensions Ombudsman, as appropriate – contact details will be provided on request.
-Alternatively, you can contact our professional body, The Irish Brokers Association.
+We will keep you informed of progress on a regular basis while a complaint is being investigated and will advise you in writing of the outcome within 5 business days of the completion of the investigation.
+Any complaints regarding the service you have received from any member of the staff should be addressed to me, Martina Westphal, in the first instance, and if satisfaction is not reached thereafter regarding the matter, contact can be made with the Financial Services and Pensions Ombudsman, as appropriate – contact details will be provided on request.
+Alternatively, you can contact our professional body, Brokers Ireland.